THE-WIRE/RT-Code-Collab/README.md

 ### Further

 * Currently the extension uses firebase.
 We plan to convert it to websockets.
 * To make it more fast and reliable, the local server code hosting feature is to be added.
-It will alo increase code security.
+It will also increase code security.
 * More ideas are invited...

 <h4> We will be publishing our package on VS Code Extensions Market soon </h4>